How to Record a Live Stream – Everything You Need to Know in 2025

 1. Live Stream Recording via Streaming Software

-Software encoders are appealing because of their low cost and ease of operation.
+Software encoders are appealing because of their low cost and ease of use.
 They also support future performance enhancements as the software can be upgraded as new features or product versions are released.
 Streaming software is very similar.

 The exact process for live stream capture will vary from software to software, so we encourage you to look for instructions specific to your chosen video platform.